Being a Social Enterprise Information imageBeing a Social Enterprise Information imageBeing a Social Enterprise Information image

 We have started to work with local public organisations whose role is to support people in the community suffering from mental health.
 Working in partnership with these organisations, and with the use of our animals we have been able to support people with mental health through our animals enrichment programme.
 Many people talk about the benefits being around the animals have helped with their health and well-being.

 The committee continue to have a vision to expand the attraction.
-Our AGM took place in Sept 2022, where an action plan was created for the fothcoming year.
-Our customer feedback is used as the foundation for making these decisions, with the committee deciding on the next stages.
+Our AGM takes place in Sept, where an action plan was created for the forthcoming year.
+Our customer feedback is used as the foundation for making these decisions, with the committee deciding on the next stages..